thomasballinger/btgames/readme.md

 To Run:

 Write a python module that provies three functions: install, torretfile, and download.
-See tom.py as an example.
+See tom.py as an example, and add your to the resitory for more examples.

 To debug your install script, try:

 `fab newInstance`

 `fab install:<yourModuleNameHere> -H <hostname from prev command> -i <key filename from prev command>

+You can poke around your instance with

+`ssh <hostname from prev command> -i <key filename from prev command>

 To set up a scenario: